-Theo Epstein is currently President of the Chicago Cubs and was previously EVP/General Manager of the Boston Red Sox and current Consultant for Major League Baseball; Executive-In-Residence, Arctos Sports Partners; CEO, Arctos Northstar Acquisition Corp.
+Theo Epstein, former President of the Chicago Cubs and EVP/General Manager of the Boston Red Sox and current Consultant for Major League Baseball; Executive-In-Residence, Arctos Sports Partners; CEO, Arctos Northstar Acquisition Corp.
 When hired by the Red Sox as General Manger in 2002, Epstein was just 28 years old and the youngest GM in MLB history.
 In 2004 he engineered the Red Sox first World Series championship in 86 years followed just three years later by a second World Series championship in 2007.
 In 2012, he was hired by the Chicago Cubs as President of Baseball Operations.
 And within 5 years of joining the Cubs organization, Theo architected the Chicago Cubs World Series win in 2016 after a record 108 year drought.

 Epstein was raised just a few miles from Fenway Park in Brookline, where he attended Brookline High School, played baseball for the Warriors, and dreamed of working for the Red Sox.
 Epstein began his career in baseball by interning with the Baltimore Orioles in 1992.
 Meanwhile, Epstein attended Yale University where he lived at Jonathan Edwards College and served as sports editor of the Yale Daily News.
 He graduated Yale in 1995 with a degree in American Studies.
 He took a job in the PR department of the San Diego Padres and soon Epstein became the team’s Director of Baseball Operations.
 While working for the Padres, he studied full-time at the University of San Diego School of Law, earning his J.D. and passing the California bar exam in 1999.
-In January 2007, Epstein married Marie Whitney, the founder and creative director of Two Penny Blue, a philanthropic women’s clothing brand which promotes social change through the education and empowerment of girls globally.
+In January 2007, Theo married Marie Whitney, the founder and creative director of Two Penny Blue, a philanthropic women’s clothing brand which promotes social change through the education and empowerment of girls globally.
 Theo and Marie currently reside in Chicago with their two sons.